“Erm… I’ve no idea. No? Yes? What?”

 If your visitor is there purely to buy your product they’ll have clicked your call to action already.
 The vast majority won’t know you, so they’ll need a little persuasion before they trust you.

-I’m going to explain this more in-depth in ‘Make your message clear‘ further down, but as you can see I tell the reader copywriting can make their businesses sound ‘Cool as hell‘, save them time and make them money.
+I’m going to explain this more in-depth in ‘Make your message clear‘ further down, but as you can see I tell the reader copywriting can ‘Save them time’ and ‘make their business money’.

 Three.
 Bottom of the Z